showhey0705/ollie-JP/README.md

 ## Developer Notes

-The Ollie theme works out of the box, so no build steps are required.
+The Japonizm theme works out of the box, so no build steps are required.
 However, I have included a Composer file that is used for linting to PHP and WordPress core standards.

 - `composer run lint`
 - `composer run wpcs:scan`